 D&E's Office of Counseling and Wellness Services has transitioned to Community Care of West Virginia's D&E school-based health center, located on the first floor of the Robert C. Byrd Conference Center.

 Community Care of West Virginia offers behavioral health counseling services by appointment from 8 a.m. - 6 p.m., Monday through Friday.
 Walk-in appointments are based on availability.
-Students can schedule an appointment with a professionally credentialed counselor by calling Community Care of West Virginia at 304-473-5626.
-All conversations with professionally credentialed counselors are confidential.
+If you would like to schedule behavioral health counseling services with Community Care of West Virginia's D&E school-based health center, please call 304-473-5626.
+Community Care of West Virginia's behavioral health provider is Lori Thompson, LPC.